China's cyber chief defends censorship ahead of Internet conference

 The government aggressively censors the Internet, blocking many sites it deems could challenge the rule of the Communist Party or threaten stability, including Western sites such as Facebook and Google’s main search engine and Gmail service.

-Authorities have launched numerous operations to combat illegal online behavior, from pornography to gambling.
+Authorities have launched numerous operations to combat illegal online behaviour, from pornography to gambling.

 Recent moves, however, have coincided with a crackdown on online freedom of expression, which has intensified since Xi came to power in 2013.